Maluscat/argon-parser/README.md

 -> `<a href="http://hallo89.net">hallo89.net</a>, that's my unsecure website`

 ---
-- An explicit value may not contain any of chese characters: whitespace or any of `,?!:/` (The slash doesn't make much sense here, I will see about removing it from the exceptions)
+- An explicit value may not contain any of following characters: whitespace or any of `,?!:/` (The slash doesn't make much sense here, I will see about removing it from the exceptions)
 - For using _any_ character in the value, a round or square bracket may be used.
 This is like with attributes, the bracket type itself may not be part of the value: when needing a round bracket in a value, use square brackets and vice versa<br>

 ```